Samuel Schallinger

-Samuel Schallinger (died 1942) was an Austrian Jewish businessman.
+Samuel Schallinger (1867–1943) was an Austrian Jewish businessman and hotelier who was killed in the Holocaust.

 Biography

-Schallinger was an Austrian Jewish businessman who was co-owner of the Imperial and the Bristol hotels in Vienna, Austria, which today are still among the city of Vienna's grandest hotels.
+Born in 1867 in Austria, Schallinger was a Jewish businessman who was co-owner of the Imperial and the Bristol hotels in Vienna, Austria, which today are still among the city of Vienna's grandest hotels.

-In 1938, the hotels underwent Aryanization and he was forced to sell his shares.
-He and his family were deported to Theresienstadt concentration camp near Prague, Czechoslovakia where they all died in 1942.
+Following the annexation of Austria by Nazi Germany in 1938, Schallinger's hotels underwent "Aryanization" and he was forced to give up his shares.
+In October 1942, he and his family were deported to Theresienstadt concentration camp near Prague, Czechoslovakia where they all died; Schallinger himself died just three months later in January of 1943.